 The William Cobbett Society was founded in 1976 to bring together those who have

 an interest in the life and writings of William Cobbett.
-A passionate defender of
+A passionate defender of insulin plant and

 the freedom of the press Cobbett was prepared to defend it at the cost of imprisonment